 - Implement the updated ABC Comprehensive Plan.

-- Encourage development that creates high-quality, vibrant destinations connected by corridors that offer multiple options for getting around safely, whether by driving, walking, biking, or taking a bus.
+- Encourage development that creates high-quality, vibrant destinations connected by corridors that offer multiple options for getting around safely, whether by driving, walking, biking, or taking a bus or other public transit.

 - Ensure protections for established neighborhoods and special places.